arvydasg/lisp/README.md

 Exploring the language my text editor is built with.

+Thought its possible to run lisp file. but I was wrong.
+So I guess is clojure not lisp.

-How to run a clojure file?
+So how to run a clojure file?

 1. sudo apt-get install clojure
 2. clojure main.clj